rg827/birdie-web/README.md

 Final Project

-Learnings/Accomplishments:
+Learnings:

-(1) How to get data stored in a Firebase DB and use it in the app
+(1) Developing an app that incorporates a back-end with sign-in, database, third-party API, and my own algorithm

-(2)
+(2) Gained practice using data from Firebase and user-uploaded data (e.g. storing data from both into objects/arrays and working with the combined data to make analyses)

 Technical Hurdles:
- (1) Using Underscore.JS for the first time
+ (1) Comparing data structures for like data (solution: used Underscore.JS for the first time)

- (2) Comparing data: user's input with data from database
+ (2) Getting a user's selection from a drop down

- (3)
+ (3) Developing an algorithm to display quality data (though still a prototype system)